A frequency function approach to quantitative unique continuation for elliptic equations: Introduction

 While Carleman estimates have been used to establish all of the unique continuation results discussed so far, another approach is based on {\em frequency functions}.
 Almgren \cite{Alm79,Alm00} first showed that the quantity

 called a frequency function, is non-decreasing in $r$ if $u$ is a harmonic function.
 Moreover, if $u$ is a harmonic polynomial, then $N(r)$ is constant and equal to the degree.
-Garofalo and Lin \cite{GL86, GL87} used similar frequency functions to establish unique continuation results for solutions to elliptic equations.
-Kukavica \cite{Kuk98} then built on the ideas of Garofalo and Lin and established estimates for the order of vanishing of solutions to $-\LP_M u + V u = 0$.
-In \cite{Kuk00}, Kukavica introduced modified frequency functions of the form
+Garofalo and Lin \cite{GL86, GL87} used similar frequency functions to establish unique continuation results for solutions to variable-coefficient elliptic equations.
+Kukavica \cite{Kuk98} then built on the ideas of Garofalo and Lin and proved order of vanishing estimates for solutions to $-\LP_M u + V u = 0$. {When the coefficients are bounded, elliptic, symmetric, and Lipschitz continuous, \cite[Theorem 5.1]{Kuk98} shows that the order of vanishing is less than $C\brac{1 + \pr{\sup V_-}^{1/2} + \pr{\osc V}^2}$ if $V \in L^\iny$ or $C\brac{1 + \pr{\sup V_-}^{1/2} + \pr{\osc V} + \norm{\gr V}_\iny}$ if $V \in W^{1,\iny}$.} In \cite{Kuk00}, Kukavica introduced modified frequency functions of the form

-where $\al > 0$.
-Using these modified frequency functions, Zhu \cite{Zhu16} improved the estimate from \cite{Kuk98} for $V \in W^{1,\iny}$ and also extended the ideas to higher-order elliptic operators.
-In \cite{BG16}, Banerjee and Garofalo used the modified frequency functions to establish quantitative uniqueness for variable coefficient elliptic equations at the boundary of Dini domains.
+where $\al \ge 1$.
+Using these modified frequency functions, Zhu \cite{Zhu16} {proved that the order of vanishing for solutions to $-\LP u + V u = 0$ is less than $C\pr{1+ \norm{V}^{1/2}_{W^{1,\iny}}}$ if $V \in W^{1,\iny}$} and extended the ideas to higher-order elliptic operators.
+In \cite{BG16}, Banerjee and Garofalo used the modified frequency functions to establish quantitative uniqueness for variable-coefficient elliptic equations at the boundary of Dini domains.
+Chen and Liu \cite{CL25} have also used modified frequency functions to study quantitative uniqueness for equations with inverse square potentials.
 The estimates of \cite{Zhu16} and \cite{BG16} apply to $V \in W^{1,\iny}$ and are sharp.

-In the case where $V \in L^\iny$, the order of vanishing estimate in \cite{Kuk98} doesn't match the one in \cite{BK05}.
-That is, the result established using frequency functions isn't as sharp as the one obtained via Carleman estimates.
+When $V \in L^\iny$, the order of vanishing estimate in \cite{Kuk98}, {$C\pr{1 + \pr{\sup V_-}^{1/2} + \pr{\osc V}^2}$, is potentially larger than the one implied by the results in \cite{BK05}, $C \pr{1 + \norm{V}^{2/3}_{L^{\iny}}}$}.
+That is, the results established using frequency functions aren't as sharp as those obtained via Carleman estimates.
 In this article, we show how the modified frequency functions may be used to obtain the same quantitative unique continuation results that have been previously proved via Carleman estimates.
 For example, we use frequency functions to prove the order of vanishing estimate for solutions to $-\LP u + V u = 0$ that appears in \cite{BK05}.
-If $V \in W^{1,\iny}$, then the divergence theorem may applied to the terms involving $\LP u = V u$ and a careful analysis then leads to an optimal order of vanishing estimate.
+If $V \in W^{1,\iny}$, then the divergence theorem may applied to the terms involving $\LP u = V u$ and a careful analysis then leads to an optimal order of vanishing estimate{, as is shown in \cite{Zhu16}}.
 Here, with $V \in L^\iny$, we can't apply the divergence theorem to these terms, so we instead complete the square to derive an almost monotonicity result.

 To the best of our knowledge, frequency functions have not been previously used to establish the elliptic theorems of this paper.
 However, we point out that frequency functions were used by Camliyurt and Kukavica in \cite{CK18} to study quantitative uniqueness of solutions to parabolic equations.
 Moreover, their estimates match those of the elliptic setting.